SparshMishra97/quantumhall_matrixelements/README.md

 print("X shape:", X.shape)
 ```

-For more detailed examples, see the tests under `tests/`.
+For more detailed examples, see the example scripts under `examples/` and the tests under `tests/`.

+## Citation

+If you use the package`quantumhall-matrixelements` in academic work, please cite:

+> Tobias Wolf, *quantumhall-matrixelements: Quantum Hall Landau-Level Matrix Elements*, version 0.1.0, 2025.
+DOI: to be assigned via Zenodo.

+A machine-readable `CITATION.cff` file is included in the repository and can be used with tools that support it (for example, GitHub’s “Cite this repository” button).

 ## Development